-The MMS standard, just like SMS, offers store-and-forward transmission (instant delivery) of messages, rather than a mailbox-type model.
+The MMS standard, just like SMS, offers store-andforward transmission (instant delivery) of messages, rather than a mailbox-type model.
 MMS is a person-to-person communications solution, meaning that the user gets the message directly into the mobile.
 Unlike SMS, the MMS standard uses WAP as its bearer protocol.
-MMS will take advantage of the high speed data transport technologies such as GPRS and support a variety of image, video and audio formats to facilitate a complete communication experience.
+MMS will take advantage of the high speed data transport technologies such as GPRS and support a variety of image, video and audio formats to facilitate a complete communication experience. the MMS network architecture, providing storage and operational support, enabling instant delivery of multimedia messages from terminal-to-terminal and terminal-to-email, and supporting flexible addressing.
+The center's MMS Proxy-Relay interacts with the application being run on the MMSenabled terminal to provide various messaging services.
+WAP is used as bearer of an MMS message between the MMS-C and the MMS client (application).
+The WAP Gateway is used for delivery and retrieval of messages.